AndreiMisiukevich/HotReload/README.md

 1) **IMPORTANT**:
 Make sure you your PC/Mac and device/emulator are in the same local network.

-2) If you run several instances of VS, probably, you will have to specify EXTENSION'S port during HotReload setup.
-When you enable extension, it shows you a port in message box.
+2) If you run several instances of VS, probably you will have to specify EXTENSION'S port during HotReload setup.
+When you enable extension, it always shows you an actual port in message box.
 If port ISN'T **15000**, you should pass actual value to HotReload.

 ```csharp
 HotReloader.Current.Start(this, extensionPort: 15001); // 15001 is actual extenstion port value (from message box).
 ```

+if port IS **15000**, you may skip this step, because **15000** is default value.

 3) If you want to make any initialization of your element after reloading, you should implement **IReloadable** interface. **OnLoaded** will be called each time when element is created (constructor called) AND element's Xaml updated.
 So, you needn't duplicate code in constructor and in **OnLoaded** method.
 Just use **OnLoaded** then.